hilalsaygin/SonicVision-AI/README.md

 Ensure your environment is set up for audio and visual inputs.

-## Configuration
-You may need to configure hardware parameters in the `config.py` file to match your device's capabilities.
-This includes adjusting microphone and camera settings.

 ## License
 This project is licensed under the MIT License.